-Shrub roses are looking fabulous right about now in early summer with lots of colorful flowers and lush, leafy growth.
-But, even the easy-care shrub varieties need maintenance to keep them healthy and flowering into autumn.
-Some summer pruning, feeding, mulching, and attention to spoilers, and you’ll be rewarded with an abundance of roses for eye-candy garden displays, or cutting for bouquets.
-Here’s what you need to know.
-We also have a quick video.
-Look for it below.
+Most roses start the summer strong with lots of colorful flowers and lush, leafy growth.
+The right summer care can keep your roses healthy and flowering through the heat of summer and into autumn.
+With a little pruning, feeding, mulching, watering, and an eye out for trouble, and you’ll be rewarded with an abundance of roses for gorgeous garden displays, or cutting for bouquets.
+Here’s a short, easy, 5-step guide for what you need to know to keep your roses happy all summer.

-Once this latest flush of flowers is over – or now, if roses aren’t looking rosy – it’s time to give plants a summer prune.
-This is not like the major cutting back done in late winter, but a light prune to remove spent flowers and encourage leafy, new growth.
+Older varieties of shrub roses need a light summer prune once their first flush of flowers fades.
+This is not like the major cutting back done in late winter or early spring, but a light prune to remove spent flowers and encourage leafy, new growth.

 Stop pruning 3 to 4 weeks before the first hard frost to discourage new growth that may be damaged by the cold.